-Series INTERCEPTING Aircraft Signals Meaning INTERCEPTED Aircraft Responds Meaning 1 DAY or NIGHT - Rocking aircraft and flashing navigational lights at irregular intervals (and landing lights in the case of a helicopter) You have been intercepted.
+Series INTERCEPTING Aircraft Signals Meaning INTERCEPTED Aircraft Responds Meaning 1 DAY or NIGHT - Rocking aircraft and flashing navigational lights at irregular intervals (and landing lights in the You have been intercepted.
 Follow me.
-DAY or NIGHT - Rocking aircraft, flashing navigational lights at irregular intervals and following.
-Understood, will comply
+DAY or NIGHT - Rocking aircraft, flashing navigational lights at irregular Understood, will comply